5804/TaskTracking/.github/ISSUE_TEMPLATE/github.md

 ---
 name: '[LEARNING] GitHub'
 about: A templated task covering basic GitHub.
-Simply assign yourself to the task and complete it as instructed below.
+Assign yourself to the task and complete it as instructed below.
 title: '[LEARNING] GitHub'
 labels: ''
 assignees: ''